tr4m0ryp/vector-homomorphic-encryption/README.md

-# Integer Vector Homomorphic Encryption
+# Integer Vector Homomorphic Encryption/

 MIT 6.857 project - an implementation of a homomorphic encryption scheme that permits addition, linear transformation, and weighted inner products of integer vectors, whilst encrypted.